 Legislation provides for up to seven board members to be appointed.
-The Authority Board is currently made up of five independent non- executive members appointed by the Minister of Transport.
-The appointment of a sixth member is in the process of approval.
+The Authority Board is currently made up of six independent non-executive members appointed by the Minister of Transport.

 The Board has diverse capability and experience in governance across varied portfolios ranging from central and local government through to commercial operations.
-They are equally diverse in their skills and experience in business, in such disciplines as accounting, law and delivery of commercial performance.